philiptn/mkv-auto/README.md

 }
 ````

 To apply the changes to your `~/.bash_aliases` file, you can simply log in and out again, or refresh the environment by typing `source ~/.bashrc`.
-You can now continuously monitor the progress by running `mkv-auto-service-logs` in the terminal.
+You can now continuously monitor the progress by running `mkv-auto-logs` in the terminal.

 ### mkv-auto (standalone)